Bradybrad22/SelfPlaying_Piano/README.md

 ![5ccb1ed6ac01a7d63d5d7801fed45832](https://github.com/user-attachments/assets/ae4c540f-a16c-498a-9d48-5f8408f17500)

 ## Intro
-  This project is the final project of ESAP (Engineering Summer At Penn) 2025 Robotics.
-It is created by Team Piano 1 (Brad Cao, Thomas Wang, Kelvin Dong).
-Instructed by Professor Yim, Professor Pat, and Professor Nick.
-Also thanks alot to the help from TA Zimu Yang and Kayleen Smith.
+ This project is the final project of the 2025 ESAP (Engineering Summer at Penn) Robotics program.
+It was created by Team Piano 1: Brad Cao, Thomas Wang, and Kelvin Dong.
+We were instructed by Professors Yim, Pat, and Nick.
+Special thanks to TAs Zimu Yang and Kayleen Smith for their invaluable support.

 ## Product Demo
 Part of Chopin: Fantasy Impromptu